 Grace Ann Muscat

 Grace joined our group as an undergrad project student in October 2019.
-She worked on crystal engineering of anticancer agents, and will be building upon this work for her MSc research.
+She worked on crystal engineering of anticancer agents, and subsequently built upon this work for her MSc research in our group, for which she was awarded a Distinction.

-Kyle is an undergraduate project student looking into the solid state behaviour of a prominent pharmaceutical agent.
+Kyle joined as an undergraduate project student to look into the solid state behaviour of a prominent pharmaceutical agent.

 For both her MSc and BSc projects, Marie looked at the solid state behaviour of pigments under different conditions.
 She focused on ochres in particular as these were used to decorate the oracle room at the Hal Saflieni Hypogeum, a UNESCO World Heritage site.
 Marie now works for Heritage Malta, where she can combine her scientific background with her love for cultural heritage.